 The EAUTARCIE website is not tied to any commercial venture.
 The information provided herein is included strictly to help the public find the necessary materials and equipment towards realizing their EAUTARCIE system.
 To help us improve this information service, we invite all readers who have dealt with merchants herein mentioned to let us know their degree of satisfaction.
 To help us expand this list, all information on the existence of merchants who have adopted the EAUTARCIE philosophy and ethical practices propounded herein are welcomed.

-The original text has since been adapted and first published in English on this page at www.eautarcie.org : 2009-06-15
+The original text has been adapted and translated by André Leguerrier.
+First published on this page at www.eautarcie.org : 2009-06-15

 Last update : 2011-03-03